UAE to boost strategic stockpile, waive visa fines over coronavirus

 Tweeting after a cabinet meeting, he also said authorities had directed factories to support the health sector’s needs in the country, which has recorded 1,505 infections and 10 deaths.

 Dubai imposed a two-week lockdown on Saturday night, tightening an overnight curfew that the whole of the UAE has been under for 10 days.
-Daily new cases have increased recently as testing has been stepped up.
+Reported daily new cases in the UAE have increased recently as testing has been stepped up.

 The UAE central bank also announced new measures on Sunday to guarantee liquidity in the banking system, boosting its stimulus package to a total of $70 billion from a previously announced $27 billion.

+Elsewhere in the Gulf, Qatar Development Bank launched a programme to provide guarantees to local banks to grant interest-free loans to companies affected by the outbreak, state news agency QNA said.

+The move came under the direction of Qatar’s emir and is in cooperation with its ministry of finance, the central bank and all banks operating in the country.

-Reporting by Alaa Swilam; Writing by Lisa Barrington; Editing by Mark Potter and David Holmes
+Writing by Lisa Barrington and Nafisa Eltahir Editing by Jan Harvey and David Holmes